-If Windows is not responding, use these steps to start Reset:
+If Windows recovery steps are not working and the system is not responding, use these steps to start Reset:

-- 1. If possible, back up all personal files. - 2.
-If possible, check for the presence of the HP Recovery partition: From the Start screen, type c, and then select Computer. - NOTE: If the HP Recovery partition is not listed, or you cannot check for its presence, you must recover using the recovery media you created; see Recovery using the Windows 8 recovery USB flash drive on page 153.
-Or you must use the Windows 8 operating system media and the Driver Recovery media (purchased separately); see Recovery using Windows 8 operating system media (purchased separately) on page 154. - 3.
-If the HP Recovery partition is listed, restart the computer, and then press esc while the company logo is displayed.
-The computer Startup Menu displays. - 4.
-Press f11 to select the System Recovery option. - 5.
-Choose your keyboard layout. - 6.
-Select Troubleshoot. - Select Reset. - 8.
-Follow the on-screen instructions to continue.
+- If possible, back up all personal files. - If possible, check for the presence of the HP Recovery partition: - For Windows 8.1, from the Start screen, type pc, and then select This PC. - For Windows 8, from the Start screen, type c, and then select Computer. - NOTE: If the HP Recovery partition is not listed, or you cannot check for its presence, you must recover using the recovery media you created: see Recovery using the Windows recovery USB flash drive on page 121.
+Or you must use the Windows operating system media and the Driver Recovery media (purchased separately); see Recovery using Windows operating system media (purchased separately) on page 122. - If the HP Recovery partition is listed, restart the computer, and then press esc while the HP logo is displayed.
+The computer Startup Menu displays. - Press f11 to select the System Recovery option.
+4. - 5.
+Choose your keyboard layout. - Select Troubleshoot.
+6. - 7.
+Select Reset. - Follow the on-screen instructions to continue.

-Recovery using the Windows 8 recovery USB flash drive
+Recovery using the Windows recovery USB flash drive